psliwa/PHPPdf/README.markdown

 * partial support for float attribute within table element (floats might work improperly within a table)
 * vertical-align attribute works improperly if in element with this attribute set, are more than one element
 * border doesn't change dimensions of the element (while in HTML they do)
-* png files (expecially without compression) are inefficient. png files with high compression (compression level 6 or higher) or jpeg should be used instead
+* png files (especially without compression) are inefficient. png files with high compression (compression level 6 or higher) or jpeg should be used instead
-* not all tags are propertly supported, for example the "pre" tag is an alias to "div" and the "code" tag is an alias for "span"
+* not all tags are properly supported, for example the "pre" tag is an alias to "div" and the "code" tag is an alias for "span"
 * nesting of linear tags (text, span, code, page-info, page-number, a, b, i, em) is not properly supported.
-If one linear tag contains another, only text within this tags is merged, styles are taken from the most outher linear tag.
+If one linear tag contains another, only text within this tags is merged, styles are taken from the most other linear tag.

 <a name="todo"></a>
 TODO - plans